MinchinWeb/blog.minchin.ca/content/20230608-self-driving-cars.md

 First order effects are easy enough to guess at, but our society is complex and varied, and how the "end game" of self-driving cars plays out could result in a fundamentally different society than the one we assume now.

+[^2023060801]: **Update**, February 22, 2024: When I wrote this originally, I was imagining you having to hire a driver to either sit in the car with you or sit in a window-less room somewhere nearby driving your car around like it's some sort of video game.
+The hiccup to both these is they add a substantial operating cost to driving, and my predictions that follow are based on the idea of the vehicle being *very* cheap to actually operate.
+However, I have since been reminded of the idea of *artificial artificial intelligence*, that is to say a computer ("AI") that operates by outsourcing the thinking parts to a human elsewhere (and thus is a "fake AI").
+If that elsewhere is somewhere where local wages are very cheap and latency between there and your car isn't too bad, maybe the assumed economics still hold.
+The advantage of *artificial artificial intelligence* is it allows you to launch your service without having to deal with every edge case, instead allowing your backroom operators to solve such problems on the fly.